zhanglj37/blcfa/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/blcfa)](https://cran.r-project.org/package=blcfa)

 ## Description
-The 'blcfa' package was built to conduct Bayesian model modification in confirmatory factor analysis.
-It uses Bayesian covariance lasso prior confirmatory factor analysis to detect significant residual covariances and generate the corresponding mplus file.
+The 'blcfa' package was built to conduct Bayesian model modification in confirmatory factor analysis through Bayesian covariance lasso prior confirmatory factor analysis to detect significant residual covariances.

+The method shrinks weak residual correlations toward zero and detects significant residual correlations.
+In this presentation, we further extend that work and outline a two-step approach for practical CFA fitting.
+We will describe the R package ‘blcfa’ which aims to: (1) detect significant residual covariances different from zero by Bayesian covariance Lasso CFA; (2.1) free the identified residual correlation parameters; and (2.2) automatically feed the output from (2.1) into Mplus to obtain an appropriately modified CFA model.
+This method circumvents the problem of manually modifying parameters one-at-time.

 If you would like to know the details about Bayesian covariance lasso prior confirmatory factor analysis, please refer to 1.
 Pan, Ip and Dubé(2017), 2.
 Chen, Guo, Zhang and Pan (accepted).